automategreen/home-controller/Readme.md

 #### light.emitOnAck

-By default events will be emitted for both device trigger (button presses) and hub triggered (used this package to controll a light or the Insteon App).
-If you think that sounds crazy, disable it.
+By default, events will be emitted for both device trigger (button presses) and hub triggered (used this package to controll a light or the Insteon App).
+If you don't want that behavior then disable it.

 **Example:**